gyrusdentatus/nymCHAT/README.md

 pip install -r requirements.txt
 ```

-4. Build the python-rust bindings with maturin
+4. Build the python-rust bindings
 ```
-maturin develop
-maturin build
+cd async_ffi # change to the rust ffi directory maturin build # build the .whl
 ```
-*Take note of where the .whl file is built, usually /target/wheels/*
+*Take note of where the .whl file is built, usually `/target/wheels/`*

 5. Install the FFI library
 ```
-pip install path/to/.whl
+pip install target/wheels/async_ffi*.whl
 ```

 ---
 ## Running the App

 ```
-python client/runClient.py
+cd .. # go back to the project home directory python client/runClient.py # launch the client
 ```

 ---